INKQ Edition #6

 In contrast, Vivienne Rew gives us ‘Metamorphosis – Life cycle of Papaver Orientale‘ which details the life cycle of the humble Poppy through growth and decay in intricate depth of detail and brilliance.

 No issue of INKQ would be complete without some thought provoking scientific and literary analysis from the botanical world.
-Amy Sheltons’s Florilegium HoneyFlow project and Nicolas Strappini’s research into electrostatic discharges demonstrate a wide spectrum of scientific thought, while Sheena Calvert’s scholarly dissertation; ‘Merian, Dickinson and Midgley, at the Intersections of Science, Art, Poetry and Philosophy’ is a sublime and intriguing journey into a fascinating subject.
+We are delighted to be featuring Amy Sheltons’s Florilegium HoneyFlow project alongside Nicolas Strappini, who was shortlisted for last year’s Lumen Prize for his investigations with physical science apparatus.
+Nicolas writes about his research into electrostatic discharges demonstrating a wide spectrum of scientific thought, while Sheena Calvert’s scholarly dissertation; ‘Merian, Dickinson and Midgley, at the Intersections of Science, Art, Poetry and Philosophy’ is a sublime and intriguing journey into a fascinating subject.